backdrop-contrib/content_export_import/README.md

 Other Credits
 -------------

-* Ideal and initial work on this module by: Geoff St. Pierre [serundeputy](https://github.com/serundeputy).
+* Ideal and initial work on this module (formerly known as BIEN) by: Geoff St. Pierre [serundeputy](https://github.com/serundeputy).